MicrosoftDocs/xamarin-communitytoolkit/docs/views/statelayout.md

 | CurrentCustomStateKey | string | Pair this with `State="Custom"` on a StateView to add custom states. |
 | StateViews | `IList<StateView>` | A list of StateView objects that contains a template per State. |

-The following properties are available on the `StateView` object.
+The following properties are available on the `StateView` object:

 |Property  |Type  |Description  |
 |---------|---------|---------|